acend/kubernetes-basics-training/content/en/docs/05/_index.md

 ## Task {{% param sectionnumber %}}.2: Expose as NodePort

-There's a second option to make a Service accessible from outside: Use an `[NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport)`.
+There's a second option to make a Service accessible from outside: Use a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).

 In order to switch the Service type, we are going to delete the `ClusterIP` Service that we've created before: